cruise-automation/webviz/README.md

 By default it will use [webviz.io/app](https://webviz.io/app/) for the recording, but if you want to use a local instance of Webviz you can use the `--url` parameter.
 For full options run `packages/webviz-core/script/record-local-bag-video.js --help`.

+## Measuring performance

+Similarly to recording videos, we have a script to measure the performance of a given layout+bag combination.
+This is useful for determining if a new feature makes things slower or faster.
+Run `packages/webviz-core/script/measure-performance.js --help` to learn more.

 ## Developing

 - `npm run bootstrap` in the root directory to install dependencies.